Drawing board: Contemporary drafting tables

-Various types of drafting machine may be attached to the board surface to assist the draftsperson or artist.
+Various types of drafting machines may be attached to the board surface to assist the draftsperson or artist.
 Parallel rules often span the entire width of the board and are so named because they remain parallel to the top edge of the board as they are moved up and down.
-Drafting machines use pre-calibrated scales and built in protractors to allow accurate drawing measurement.
+Drafting machines use pre-calibrated scales and built-in protractors to allow accurate drawing measurement.

 Some drafting tables incorporate electric motors to provide the up and down and angle adjustment of the drafting table surface.
-These tables are at least as heavy as the original oak and brass drafting tables and so sacrifice portability for the convenience of push button table adjustment.
+These tables are at least as heavy as the original oak and brass drafting tables and so sacrifice portability for the convenience of push-button table adjustment.

 Modern-day idiom

 The expression "back to the drawing board" is used when a plan or course of action needs to be changed, often drastically; usually due to a very unsuccessful result; e.g., "The battle plan, the result of months of conferences, failed because the enemy retreated too far back.
 It was back to the drawing board for the army captains."

 The phrase was coined in the caption to a Peter Arno cartoon of The New Yorker of March 1, 1941.